Mediatek-Cloud/mcs-resources/content/en/tutorial/getting_started.md

 ![](../images/Getting_started/img_gettingstarted_09.png)

 Please be noted that the data channels in the test device are inherited and synchronized with the prototype.
 If you update the data channel in the prototype, the data channels in the test device will change accordingly.
+The purpose for this feature is to ensure you to have the flexibility while developing and testing your prototype before officially release to the end user.

 ## How to get deviceId and deviceKey

 After creating the test device, the developer can view and control the device to make sure its functionality before release the prototype in the future.